 But while the classic — smashed avocado, lightly seasoned with salt and pepper and spread on good bread — is yummy, turning up the volume on the toast takes it from good to extraordinary.

 This is one of my very favorite ways to make avocado toast.
-It combines the creamy avocado with juicy tomato and warm, runny eggs for a toast that is robust with flavors and textures.
+It combines creamy avocado with juicy tomato and warm, runny eggs for a toast that is robust with flavors and textures.

 This recipe for smashed avocado toast starts with English muffins.
 Toast them until they are golden (or whatever your perfect toasting level is).